preciz/balls/README.md

 ## Constraints:

-- After the view is loaded with the empty box JS takes over, the rendering of the balls must be in JS
+- After the view is loaded with the empty box, JS takes over.
+The rendering of the balls must be in JS.
 - The decision what kind of ball comes next must come from the backend, (drop button fires a request)
-- You can't use JS Libraries, no jQuery/Angular/React or any library, just vanilla JS
+- You can't use JS Libraries, no jQuery/Angular/React or any library, just vanilla JS.